karthi861/cass-golang/README.md

 To be able to install Cassandra on Windows, first you need to:

 Download and Install Java 8 and set environment variables.( Java SE Development Kit 8u251) Download and install Python 2.7 and set environment variables.
-(Go to This PC > Properties.and go to Advanced System Settings now Click the Environment Variables… button.>>Double click on the Path variable.Select New and then Browse.
+ -(Go to This PC > Properties.and go to Advanced System Settings now Click the Environment Variables… button.>>Double click on the Path variable.Select New and then Browse.
-                                                                Add the Python 2.7 path to the Path system variable)
+ - Add the Python 2.7 path to the Path system variable)

 **##Extract Cassandra tar.gz Folder**